Lebanon Real Estate and Homes For SaleCity

 Lebanon School Info

 The Wilson County School District has an excellent reputation.
-Lebanon schools are a huge draw for many families looking to move further out from Nashville.
+Lebanon schools are a huge draw for many families looking to move further out from Nashville's city center.
 Southside Elementary and Castle Heights are top-ranked schools with wonderful teams of dedicated teachers.
 Lebanon High School also earns high marks for student achievement.

 Crime in Lebanon